 Americans Daniela Papi and Greta Arnquist planned a cycling adventure across Cambodian and decided to raise funds to support education development efforts.
 The team they formed was dubbed “The PEPY Ride” and PEPY stood for ‘Protect the Earth, Protect Yourself’ as they planned to teach about the relationship between the environment and healthy during their journey.

+The team raised enough funds to support the construction of a number of educational buildings, including a school and a teacher house in Chanleas Dai, in partnership with a Phnom Penh based organization, American Assistance for Cambodia.
 Several months before the bike ride, Daniela visits Cambodia to plan out the trip.
-She discovers that in Chanleas Dai, the school that they had worked to build was empty.
+She discovers that in Chanleas Dai, the school that they had worked to build, was empty.
 The group learned a valuable lesson in development:

-If they want to raise funds to support the development of education in Cambodia, effort to invest in people is key.
+If they want to raise funds to support the development of education in Cambodia, investing in people is key.

 Daniela decided to stay in Cambodia longer and employed an English teacher to work in the school and started a computer literacy project.

-2014The Scholarship, Dream, and Learning Center programs were evaluated and Dream Management was changed to focus on Grades 10, 11, 12 as we found that younger students struggled to understand the concepts of the class.
-Irish teachers come to Cambodia exchange teaching techniques with staff and provide support in the English Project at the Learning Center.
-The friendship blossoms between PEPY and the Irish teachers leading to an annual exchange where Irish Teachers come to PEPY for several weeks and PEPY students travel to Ireland to participate in a home stay and culture exchanges at DPETNS school.
+Irish teachers came to Cambodia for a program designed to exchange teaching techniques with staff and provide support in the English Project at the Learning Center.
+The friendship blossomed between the PEPY team and the Irish teachers leading to an annual exchange where Irish teachers come to PEPY for several weeks and PEPY students travel to Ireland to participate in a homestay and culture exchanges at DPETNS school.